dylans0ng/dylans0ng.github.io/_posts/2022-10-08-first-sql-project.md

 Anyways, thank you for going all the way down here and taking your time to read this!

-If you want, feel free to comment down below some project ideas that I could do.
-I will take them into consideration 🧐.
+If you want, feel free to comment down below some project ideas that I could do, and I will take them into consideration!